Created on August 5, 2017. Last updated on May 29th, 2020 at 03:58 pm

 - Maintain house rules and set limits on kids’ behavior.
 During times of stress, parents sometimes relax typical expectations for their kids’ behavior and skip following through on natural consequences or rewards.
 Continue to enforce limits as much as possible.
 This will help kids feel a sense of normalcy.
 At the same time, recognize that stress and worry sometimes results in unusual behavior and acting out.
 Children often express anxiety in different ways (e.g., body aches, irritability), so it is important to notice these changes and talk to your kids about the feelings underlying their behavior (see above).
 Consider implementing a reward system for younger kids to help them stick with their new routine(s) and praise them whenever possible when they are doing the right thing.

 For additional resources to support children and families during the COVID-19 pandemic, please visit this page created by our partner site, Helping Give Away Psychological Science (HGAPS).
-In particular, families may wish to learn about coping with social isolation.
+In particular, families may wish to learn about coping with social isolation or consult this telepsychology guide for patients.

 Families wishing to initiate psychotherapy can consult the following pages: